Moist, crumby Black Cherry Cupcakes, bursting with the flavor of fresh cherries, and topped with a light, fluffy vanilla bean buttercream.

 - While cupcakes are cooling, with an electric or stand mixer fitted with a paddle attachment, beat softened butter for 8 minutes on medium speed, until creamy and pale yellow.

-- Add in confectioners sugar, milk, vanilla and vanilla bean, and salt, and mix on low speed for 1 minute; turn speed up to medium and mix for another 5 minutes, until buttercreme is light and fluffy.
+- Add powdered sugar, milk, vanilla and vanilla bean, and salt, and mix on low speed for 1 minute; turn speed up to medium and mix for another 5 minutes, until buttercream is light and fluffy.